 Job interviews.
 There must be a better way to prepare than hoping you get the questions you prepared for?
-Here is a great strategy to focus your research for your interview.
+Here are some great interview tips to focus your research for your interview.

 Part of the stress when applying for a position is not knowing what you need to know in the first place.
 Some of the questions that’ll probably be flying through your mind are: